Eolu/const-gen/README.md

 ### derive
 The `derive` feature adds `#[derive(CompileConst)]` for structs and enums.
 The requirement is that all members implement `CompileConst` as well.

+## Why?

+While I've run into quite a few uses for a crate like this in my projects, one of my favorite is the ability to maintain some kind of parameter or configuration file at build-time that gets represented as constants at runtime.
+Including something like `println!("cargo:rerun-if-changed=system_parameters.csv");` in your build.rs script will result in any modifications of the constants defined in `system_parameters.csv` to be quickly repesented in your codebase through rust-analyzer.
+In many cases, this is desirable over hiding constants in various files throughout your code.